brianwaustin/cloudshock.io/README.md

 *NEVER* changes.

 ## How I Built the Site ##
-I build the Cloud Shock site [cloudshock.io](http://cloudshock.io/) using the following tools:
+I built the Cloud Shock site [cloudshock.io](https://cloudshock.io/) using the following tools:
 * HTML/CSS/JavaScript - Based on a popular Wordpress theme
 * Hugo - An open-source static site generator
 * Github - Version control